-- Relieve Draper tension using the quick release lever.
-See "DRAPER SPRING TENSIONER- Illustration B - Page -" on page 80. - 2.
-Remove the nut, washer, spacer and bolt that holds the eye bolt and idler plates in place.
-Also remove the 3/8" bolt and fender washer that connects the roller to the pushrod. - 3.
-Slide the idler plate with the eye bolt out of the c-channel as far as possible. - 4.
-Pull the offset plate away from the roller end, letting the roller drop down. - 5.
-Pull the Idler Roller out of the deck. - 6.
-Check bearings on each end and remove any material build-up on the roller.
+- 2. Slide the idler plate with the eye bolt out of the c-channel as far as possible. - 3.
+Pull the offset plate away from the roller end, letting the roller drop down. - 4.
+Pull the Idler Roller out of the deck. - 5.
+Check bearings on each end and remove any material build-up on the roller. - Re-assemble in reverse order.
+Adjust tension and tracking as necessary.